Melioidosis: History

 The first human case of melioidosis in South Asia was reported in Sri Lanka in 1927.
 In 1932, Thomas and Fletcher collected 83 cases of melioidosis from literature.
-In this case series, there were only two survivals.
-Since then, more case series of melioidosis were reported.
+In this case series, there were only two survivors.
+Since then, more case series of melioidosis have been reported.
 Thomas and Fletcher also pioneered the use of serological methods in diagnosing the disease.
 Thomas and Fletcher incorrectly believed that melioidosis infection came from human contact with rodents.
 However, observations on the disease noted that humans usually got it after exposure to mud or contaminated water.
 Besides, the organism was never grown from rats.
 This led to a search of the bacteria in the environment.
 In 1936, the first animal (pig) case of melioidosis in Africa was reported in Madagascar.
 In 1937, water was first identified as the habitat of B. pseudomallei.
 The first case of Australian melioidosis was described in an outbreak in sheep in 1949 at North Queensland.
 This was followed by the first case of human melioidosis at Townsville in 1950.
-Initially, the discovery of melioidosis in Australia had led to a debate on when and how the disease spread from Southeast Asia to a new distant environment.
+Initially, the discovery of melioidosis in Australia led to a debate on when and how the disease spread from Southeast Asia to a new distant environment.
 However, this hypothesis was later disproved in 2017 when whole genome sequencing of B. pseudomallei over 30 countries collected over 79 years suggested Australia as the early reservoir for melioidosis.
-In 1955, first case of local human melioidosis was reported in Thailand.
+In 1955, the first case of local human melioidosis was reported in Thailand.
 During the Vietnam War from 1967 to 1973, 343 American soldiers were reported with melioidosis, with about 50 cases transmitted through inhalation.
 An outbreak of melioidosis at the Paris Zoo in the 1970s (known as L'affaire du jardin des plantes) was thought to have originated from an imported panda or horses from Iran.
-It is unclear how imported melioidosis is able to persist in a completely new environment.
-Eventually, the outbreak terminated by itself after a period of time.
-It was only during the 1980s, Infectious Disease Association of Thailand started took notice of this disease.
-First conference on melioidosis was held in 1985 in Thailand.
+It is unclear how imported melioidosis can persist in a completely new environment.
+Eventually, the outbreak terminated itself after some time.
+It was only during the 1980s, Infectious Disease Association of Thailand started to take notice of this disease.
+The first conference on melioidosis was held in 1985 in Thailand.
 It was during this meeting that collaboration between Sappasitprasong Hospital, Thailand, and Wellcome-Mahido-Oxford Tropical Medicine Research Programme was established.
 Such collaboration made Thailand a world leader in clinical and epidemiology research on melioidosis.